PluginCafe/Cinema4D_Connector-Cinema4D_Plugin/documentation.md

 **Python Console output**: Once Visual Studio Code is connected to Cinema 4D, if new content appears in the Python console, it will also be displayed in a Visual Studio Code console called "Cinema 4D".

-**Syntax highliting for \*.res and \*.str files**: La syntaxe pour les fichiers avec lextension .str et .res dispose d'une colorisation syntaxique.
-Pour les fichier .str, en cas de syntaxe invalide, celle-ci est coloré en rouge.
+**Syntax highliting for \*.res and \*.str files**: The syntax for files with the extension .str and .res has a syntax colouring.
+For .str files, if the syntax is invalid, the line is coloured red.

 ## Known Issues